daffa-pradana/bbc-webdev-challenge/README.md

 cigarette picture can be found in `public/img/icon/cigar.png`

-production files can be found in `./dist`
+production ready files can be found in `./dist`

 ## Prerequisites

-- Node.js
+Node.js - v12.22.1

 ## Installation & Run